Lover, Come Back to Me, des planches de Broadway aux feux du jazz

 La sezione dei fiati di Andy Kirk, precisa e scintillante, dialoga con le ance in un intreccio orchestrale di grande ricchezza.
 I riff potenti si alternano a passaggi più ariosi, dove il pianoforte di Mary Lou Williams si impone con linee limpide, energiche e vibranti.

-Lover, Come Back to Me: from the Broadway stage to the fire of jazz
+Lover, Come Back to Me, from Broadway stages to the fire of jazz

-Composed in 1928 by Sigmund Romberg with lyrics by Oscar Hammerstein II, Lover, Come Back to Me debuted in the Broadway musical The New Moon, where it was first performed by Evelyn Herbert and Robert Halliday.
+Composed in 1928 by Sigmund Romberg with lyrics by Oscar Hammerstein II, Lover, Come Back to Me premiered in the musical The New Moon, where it was first performed by Evelyn Herbert and Robert Halliday.
+Designed for a lyrical and theatrical setting typical of major interwar Broadway productions, the song stands out for its intense emotional charge and expansive melodic writing, crafted to support dramatic tension and vocal expressiveness.

 The art of refined swing according to Andy Kirk